 Fundraising campaign for neonatal research at Hospital Sant Joan de Déu

-With just €1 you will be collaborating in social projects at Hospital Sant Joan de Déu aimed at research into nutrients, optimum growth rates and indicators for improving nutrition during the first weeks of life of very premature babies.
+With just €1 you will be collaborating in social projects at Hospital Sant Joan de Déu aimed at research into feeding, optimum growth rates and indicators for improving nutrition during the first weeks of life of premature babies.

 - Every year, 15 million preterm babies are born around the world.